By Ian Brown. Last updated: 31 July 2023

 Giving users genuine choice, via enabling the entry and expansion of competitors on digital markets through modified enforcement and up-front rules, can also increase the competitive pressure on platforms to better support privacy and freedom of expression.
 Other potential non-economic benefits of increased competition include:

-- Promoting media pluralism and diversity (e.g. more incentive for news sources to offer quality news rather than seeking to maximise user attention/advertising revenues with disinformation/hate speech).
+- Promoting media pluralism and diversity (e.g. more incentive for news sources to offer quality news rather than seeking to maximise user attention/advertising revenues with disinformation/hate speech; addressing concerns about single firms such as TikTok significantly influencing young users’ views and carrying advertising for foreign governments).

 - Improved moderation of harmful content while protecting freedom of expression (e.g. giving users a choice of moderation regimes).

-- Improved social infrastructure (e.g. access for users irrespective of their attractiveness to advertisers).
+- Improved social infrastructure (e.g. access and ease-of-use for users irrespective of their attractiveness to advertisers; supporting niche platforms focused on smaller linguistic and geographic communities).

-- Reduced environmental impact of the online economy and Internet of Things (e.g. more incentive to offer sustainable products).
+- Reduced environmental impact of the online economy and Internet of Things (e.g. more incentive to offer sustainable products and reduced need to purchase multiple hardware “platforms”).

 - Favouring digital sovereignty (e.g. by allowing new local market entrants to compete successfully with US/Chinese giants).